Ken Harnden

 Kenneth “Ken” Harnden (born 31 March 1973 in Salisbury – now Harare) is a Zimbabwean track and field coach and former hurdler who specialized in the 400 metres hurdles.

 His personal best time is 48.05 seconds, achieved in July 1998 in Paris.
 Together with Tawanda Chiwira, Phillip Mukomana and Savieri Ngidhi he holds the Zimbabwean record in 4 x 400 metres relay with 3:00.79 minutes, achieved during the heats at the 1997 World Championships in Athens.
 Harnden also competed for Zimbabwe in both the 1996 and 2000 Summer Olympics.

+Competing for the North Carolina Tar Heels track and field program, Harnden won the 1995 NCAA Division I Outdoor Track and Field Championships title in the 400 m hurdles.